BuskeeBusker/BuskeeBusker/docs/DP6/[DP6]MC2_BuskeeBusker_report.md

 * Firebase API
 ### 4) Lessons from heurisitc evaluation
 * Heuristic evaluation feedbacks from classmates - [link](https://docs.google.com/spreadsheets/d/1HOIoVmurvo-6bXSrU2jN-FwHSKflDXOiJr-pQgokbWI/edit)

 Based on heuristic evaluation feedback from our classmates, we discuss about some important usability issues.
 To discuss this result more in depth, we re-classified each comment.
 While some comments pointed out usability issue on ‘not-yet-implemented’ functions (and we finally were able to implement in Hi-fi prototype), we only discuss about functions/features that already implemented but users found inconvenient.
-** Help & Documentation
+1. Help & Documentation
-*** While our prototype contains pages for different needs (schedule, feed, search), users needed more detailed explanation on each page.
++While our prototype contains pages for different needs (schedule, feed, search), users needed more detailed explanation on each page.
 For example, some users were confused about what ‘feed’ page stands for.
 To address this issue, our team tried to design the UI of each page to be more intuitive.
 Also, we changed the naming of each page to hep user to get more clear understanding about each page’s function.
-** Consistency & standards
+2. Consistency & standards
-*** (External Consistency) There were comments on external consistency.
++ (External Consistency) There were comments on external consistency.
 For example, one said that search button on right top looks like ‘play’ button and another said that clickable text with pop-up image should be distinguished with text with hyperlink.
 To increase the external consistency of our prototype, we replaced clickable text with text with clickable button to show pop-up image.
 Regarding the ‘search’ box on top-right edge, as we will discuss below, we removed the function.
-*** (Internal Consistency) There also were a number of comments regarding internal consistency.
++ (Internal Consistency) There also were a number of comments regarding internal consistency.
 For example, some pointed out that  event check out had different button for each page/section and searchable location in schedule and search pages were not exactly same.
 Also, another classmate pointed out that indentations and widths for same level of categories were different.
 To tackle this issue, our team members tried to concisely figure out what kind of function/features are used in common for different pages and reorganized/re-designed those features.
-** Visibility of system status
+3. Visibility of system status
-*** A number of users pointed out that our system has to distinguishing ‘no result’ case from loading/functioning status.
++ A number of users pointed out that our system has to distinguishing ‘no result’ case from loading/functioning status.
 Users were confused when there is no busking event/busker for their schedule/busker search.
 We decided to include ‘No result’ notification in such case.
 From heuristic evaluation provided by our classmates, we could realize that our prototype still contains confusing/inconsistent features.
 Our team, who implemented the prototype and know its function/storyline well, could not know that users can be very confused or feel uncomfortable because of such ill-designed features.
 Moreover, we found that emphasizing our system’s characteristic while maintaining external consistency is not easy.
 For example, in mid-fi prototype, we had direct search box on top-right corner with ‘play’ icon for the search function.
 We designed the icon to be ‘play’ image as our system is about music and performance but some found out that such design is very confusing.
 ### 5) Representative screenshots
 #### (1) Main page: Busking search with map.